Oldschoolwoman/test/README.md

 <p></p>
 <img src="images/show_history_for_selection.png">

-Tip: If you prefer using hotkeys, press <i>Alt+Back Quote</i> to display <b>VCS Operations</b> quick list, then select <b>Show History</b>.
+Tip: If you prefer using hotkeys, then after selecting the fragment, press <i>Alt+Back Quote</i> to display <b>VCS Operations</b> quick list, then select <b>Show History</b>.

 When the Local History dialog opens, in the left pane select the revision you need.
-Then in the right pane you can compare local versions of selected file or folder, and accept or revert changes.
+Then in the right pane you can compare local versions of the code fragment, and accept or revert changes.
 See the <a href="https://www.jetbrains.com/help/idea/show-history-for-file-selection-dialog.html"> Show History for File/Selection Dialog</a> section for detailed list of options available in this dialog.

 <h3>Using Custom Labels</h3>
 Best practices recommend that before any uncertain change to your source code, you mark the stable version with a meaningful label.
 This will help you quickly roll back to a safe version.